gatling/gatling/src/docs/content/tutorials/advanced/index.md

 {{< include-code "setup-users" java kt scala >}}

-Here we set only 10 users, because we don't want to flood our test web application. *Please*, be kind and don't crash our server ;-)
+Here we set only 10 users, because we don't want to flood our test web application. *Please*, be kind and don't crash our server! ;-)

 If you want to simulate 3000 users, you might not want them to start at the same time.
 Indeed, real users are more likely to connect to your web application gradually.